auerlab/fasda/README.md

 multiple criteria rather than filtering first by P-value alone.
 For instance, we might select for genes with a P-value < 0.2, low variance in the alignment counts, and known relation to the phenotype being studied.
+We might also tolerate lower fold-changes for genes whose effect is known to be biologically amplified.

 For ChIP-Seq or ATAC-Seq , we might select for peaks with a P-value < 0.2, low variance in the counts, and proximity to a gene of interest.
 Multiple facets must be considered in order to avoid missing important features that have a P-value above 0.05 due to experimental imprecision rather than a true lack of biological significance.
+Likewise, we need a multifaceted approach to eliminate false positives.

 ## Design and Implementation